-Why are farmer suicide rates higher?
+Why are farmer suicide rates so high?
 Suicide rates for farm operators and workers are significantly higher than the rest of the overall working population in the U.S. But why?

-The conclusion comes from a new study, published in The Journal of Rural Health, that was led by Wendy Ringgenberg, assistant professor of health care administration at Des Moines University in Iowa.
+The answer, or at least one answer, comes from a new study, published in The Journal of Rural Health, that was led by Wendy Ringgenberg, assistant professor of health care administration at Des Moines University in Iowa.

-What the study found was that over the course of 19 years, from 1992 to 2010, 230 farmers took their lives, while 171 died from homicide.
+What the study found was that over the course of 19 years, from 1992 to 2010, 230 farmers in the United States took their lives, while 171 died from homicide.

 During that timeframe, these farmers died from suicide at an annual rate ranging between 0.36 and 0.95 per 100,000.
 Americans in all other occupations combined did not surpass 0.19 per 100,000.